Do Large Language Models Mirror Cognitive Language Processing?: Methodology

-LLMs have demonstrated significant achievements in value alignment, with emotional expressions emerging as a prominent feature in their outputs.
-In this paper, we delve into the similarity between representations of emotional concepts learned by LLMs and cognitive language processing signals of the brain under the same emotional concepts to investigate how LLMs capture and express emotional nuances in alignment with brain cognitive processing patterns.
+LLMs have demonstrated significant achievements in value alignment \citep{han2023context, ganguli2023capacity}, with sentimental expressions emerging as a prominent feature in their outputs.
+Therefore, it is important to analyze the consistency of LLMs and human sentimental tendencies to assess the alignment ability of LLMs.
+Current studies typically utilize psychological scales to analyze the similarity of sentimental expression between LLMs and humans \citep{huang2023emotionally, wang2023emotional}.
+In this paper, we focus on the intrinsic representations of sentimental expressions in LLMs.
+We delve into the similarity between the embeddings of sentimental concepts learned by LLMs and brain signals under the same concepts to investigate the consistency between LLMs and humans across different sentimental polarities.
+It's worth noting that brain signals, which record physiological responses accompanied by emotions, are commonly used in psychology to analyze human sentiment \citep{davidson2003affective}.

-Specifically, we obtain the emotional polarities (i.e., positive vs. negative) of 180 concepts in fMRI stimulus texts using the NLTK toolkit \cite{DBLP:books/daglib/0022921}.
-We then select the top 10 concepts with the highest positive emotions and the top 10 concepts with the highest negative emotions to serve as proxies for positive and negative emotions.
-The selected concepts are shown in Table \ref{Tab:concepts}.
-To obtain LLM representations for the selected concepts, we create prompts using a template ‘‘The emotion of the word <concept> is'', focusing on extracting embeddings solely for the ‘‘<concept>'' token.
-The similarity score for the positive emotion and negative emotion is computed by averaging the LLM-brain similarity scores across all concepts within the positive/negative polarity.
+Specifically, we determine the sentimental polarities (i.e., positive vs. negative) of 180 concepts in fMRI stimulus texts by the sentiment analysis tool VADER (Valence Aware Dictionary and sentiment Reasoner) included in NLTK \citep{DBLP:books/daglib/0022921}.
+After inputting a concept into the VADER, it will return a sentimental polarity score ranging from -1 (negative) to +1 (positive), with 0 indicating neutrality.
+Subsequently, we select the top 10 concepts with the highest positive sentiment and the top 10 concepts with the highest negative sentiment to serve as proxies for positive and negative sentiment, as shown in Table \ref{Tab:concepts}.
+To obtain LLM representations for the selected concepts, we generate prompts using the template ‘‘The sentiment of the word <concept> is'', focusing on extracting embeddings solely for the ‘‘<concept>'' token.
+The similarity score for positive sentiment and negative sentiment are computed by averaging the LLM-brain similarity scores across all concepts within the each polarity.